dbcook/openrocket-database/README.md

 <Bulkhead>, and <LaunchLug>.
 These exist but all are special cases of <BodyTube> and have the same
 allowed fields of <InsideDiameter>, <OutsideDiameter>, and <Length>.

+#### Enum Values for Nose Cone and Transition Shapes

+The allowed values for the "<Shape>" element in NoseCone and Transition elements are:

+* CONICAL
+* ELLIPSOID
+* HAACK
+* OGIVE
+* PARABOLIC
+* POWER

+The HAACK, OGIVE, PARABOLIC and POWER types all take a shape parameter that can be set in the UI, but that cannot be specified in a .orc file and get set to a default value when such a part is selected.

 ### Units of Measure in Component Database Files

 IMPORTANT: __Materials__ definitions in .orc files all *must* have density specified in